rachancheet/Windows-usage-limiter/README.md

  # Windows-usage-limiter
-The program ask for time intended on windows startup and will shutdown windows after the set time.n/ A counter will appear 5 min before the time runs out.
+The program ask for time intended on windows startup and will shutdown windows after the set time.
+A counter will appear 5 min before the time runs out.

 ## How to Run